mobxjs/mobx/docs/refguide/computed-decorator.md

 ```

 ### Computed memoization
 A computed value should always be read by a reaction.
-Reading a computed value directly will cause it to recompute which can be expensive depending on the how complex the derived result is.
+Reading a computed value directly will cause it to recompute which can be expensive, depending on the how complex the derived result is.
 The following code uses the previous `OrderLine` class example and memoizes the `total` value so that it can be read directly.

 ```javascript
 class OrderLine {